cbcoursera1/getdata-013-Project/README.md

 # Description

-This data summarizes various findings that were compiled from a set of Subjects conducting Activities, meausred by Samsung smartphones.
+This data summarizes various findings that were compiled from a set of Subjects conducting Activities, measured by Samsung smartphones.

 A more complete explanation of the analysis and data processing can be found in CodeBook.md.